How Long Should a Trust be?

 We believe that most trusts more than a few pages long just contain a whole bunch of boilerplate designed to impress the client that their attorneys deserves a big fee and to give the client a false sense of security.
 (Trusts designed to avoid federal estate taxes and trusts with a large number of heirs logically might take up more than a few pages.)
 Also, we think attorney and client should go over the document and that the client should read and understand the trust document.
 Obviously, this is unlikely if the lawyers give the client a trust an inch thick to read.

 The important issues in a trust are not usually solved by adding lots of extra pages, especially boilerplate that goes into every trust the lawyer writes.
-We believe the important issues in a trust are these:

 - Is the estate plan in the trust likely to promote or reduce conflict among the heirs?
 For example, there might be logical reasons for parents to leave more money to one child than another.
 (Maybe one child got some financial support based on need while the parents were alive that the other children didn't get; maybe one child has lots of money and the other doesn't.)
 Some parents struggle with this issue when writing a trust.